apiel/zicBox/hardware/ZicPixel/README.md

 Place the four encoders and solder them in position.
 Then place the Raspberry Pi female pin header and solder it as well.

+Don’t forget to trim the pins step by step as you place and solder each component.
+This will help keep the board neat and ensure that everything fits together correctly.

 <img src='https://github.com/apiel/zicBox/blob/main/hardware/ZicPixel/assembly/pcb_04.png?raw=true' width='700'>

 Place the DAC onto the pins and solder it in place.
 Then solder the jumper on the DAC as [described at the top of this page](https://github.com/apiel/zicBox/wiki/04-Hardware#audio-dac).